Golden Globes Canceling: Tom Cruise Returns His Awards as the Hollywood Foreign Press Association Reels from Race and Corruption Scandals

-Hollywood superstar Tom Cruise has reminded largely silent amid a mushrooming scandal involving accusations of sexism, corruption, and a lack of diversity inside the organization that puts on the Golden Globes, the Hollywood Foreign Press Association (HFPA), until now.
+Hollywood superstar Tom Cruise has remained largely silent amid a mushrooming scandal involving accusations of sexism, corruption, and a lack of diversity inside the organization that puts on the Golden Globes, the Hollywood Foreign Press Association (HFPA), until now.

 On Monday, the Mission Impossible star has returned three of his Golden Globes awards as HFPA faces increasing criticism, Apple News reported on Monday.